 (d) Seller shall provide Buyer written notice of all major operations to be conducted on the Assets associated with the corrective action at least forty-eight (48) hours prior to such operations in order that Buyer may witness and observe such operations.
 Such operations will include, but not be limited to, any sampling conducted on the Assets.
 Buyer shall have the right to split any samples taken by Seller as well as the right to take independent samples and submit such samples to an independent laboratory.
 Seller shall have the right to split any samples taken by Buyer and submit such samples for analysis.
 Buyer agrees to bear its own costs in regard to witnessing, inspecting or auditing the corrective action activities of the Seller.
 Such costs include, but are not limited to, sampling costs, laboratory costs, personnel costs, and any third party costs.

 (e) Seller shall notify Buyer in writing of the completion of the corrective action.
-Such notice shall include a statement of actual expenditures and where appropriate, supporting analytical information and report(s) sufficient to verify that the Environmental Compliance Deficiency no longer exists including appropriate closure orders or other actions by the appropriate governmental entities.
+Such notice shall include a statement of actual expenditures and where appropriate, supporting analytical information and report(s) sufficient to verify that the Environmental Compliance Deficiency no longer exists including appropriate closure orders or other actions by the appropriate Governmental Authorities.

+(f) Seller shall invoice Buyer for Buyer's share, if any, of any costs and expenses incurred as a result of the corrective action, and Buyer shall pay such invoice within thirty (30) days of receipt.
+Seller agrees that Buyer shall have the right to audit such records as may be reasonably necessary to verify the expenditures associated with the corrective action.

-(f) In the event Seller elects to proceed with a corrective action, Buyer agrees to fully cooperate with Seller, at Seller’s expense, to facilitate the corrective action.
+(g) In the event Seller elects to proceed with a corrective action, Buyer agrees to fully cooperate with Seller, at Seller’s expense to the extent Seller is responsible for the costs and expenses of the corrective action, to facilitate the corrective action.
 Such cooperation shall include providing information to Seller and access to the Assets during reasonable hours; provided, such actions shall not unreasonably interfere with Buyer’s operation of the Assets.
 Buyer also agrees to provide access to the Assets to Seller's personnel and agents and jurisdictional agency representatives.

+(h) If the cost of the corrective action at any time causes Seller's maximum liability to have been incurred, Seller shall immediately so inform Buyer in writing, and Buyer may immediately or at any time thereafter assume performance of the corrective action to completion.
+Seller shall not have the right to continue corrective actions at Buyer's sole cost without Buyer's written consent.

+10.3 Release.
+Any matters that may otherwise constitute Environmental Compliance Deficiencies that are not raised by Buyer during the Environmental Examination Period shall be deemed to have been waived.
+Upon completion by or on behalf of Seller of any corrective project specified in the Environmental Statement or the Environmental Defect Notice, or upon payment by Seller to Buyer of Seller's share of the cost to complete any such corrective project, Buyer shall be deemed to have released Seller from any further liability for such Environmental Compliance Deficiency.

-ARTICLE 11
+ARTICLE 11`

 TERMINATION